IV.

 who leaves the Virgin’s statue for a time,

-we also bring a bit of warmth, and lessen
+we also bring a bit of warmth and lessen

 loneliness with our listening and looking,

-Letters and parcels filled with fancy clothes,
+letters and parcels filled with store bought clothes

-over the pictures.
-Daddy has a glass
+them, crying all the time.
+Da has a glass

 that makes things look large, larger than they are,